-Thank you for applying to Housing at Hilbert for the 2020-2021 academic year.
+Thank you for applying to Housing at Hilbert for the Spring of 2021.
 This application is for current Hilbert College students.

 All candidates for housing are required to:

-- Apply for housing using this on-line form by April 15, 2020
+- Apply for housing using this on-line form by December 1, 2020 for priority housing

 Housing and Meal Plan Information